rontarrant/gtkDcoding/docs/_posts/2019-05-10-0034-accelgroup-singleton.md

 Be aware, however, that we don’t instantiate in the normal way.
 But let's not get ahead of ourselves.
 We'll start with just the naked singleton and go from there.

-What we’re starting with to build our `AccelGroupSingleton` class can be found in [the D Wiki Low-lock Singleton example]( https://wiki.dlang.org/Low-Lock_Singleton_Pattern).
-And here’s what it looks like:
+What we’re starting with to build our `S_AccelGroup` class can be found in [the D Wiki Low-lock Singleton example]( https://wiki.dlang.org/Low-Lock_Singleton_Pattern).
+And here’s what the basic class looks like:

 	class MySingleton
 	{